-The definitive, chronological, and up-to-date guide and trade reading order on collecting Excalibur and Captain Britain comic books via omnibuses, hardcovers, and trade paperback graphic novels.
+The definitive, chronological, and up-to-date guide and trade reading order on collecting Excalibur comic books via omnibuses, hardcovers, and trade paperback graphic novels.
 A part of Crushing Krisis’s Collecting X-Men: A Definitive Guide.
-Last updated November 2018 with titles scheduled for release through April 2019.
+Last updated November 2019 with titles scheduled for release through March 2020.

 Excalibur is one of the most peculiar of all of the original line-up of X-Men spinoffs, and that’s a large part of why it is so beloved by fans.

 A light-hearted departure from the main X-Men series, Chris Claremont packed up three of his favorite X-Men – Nightcrawler, Shadowcat, and Rachel Summers (Phoenix II) – and flew them across the pond to the pencils of former Marvel UK collaborator Alan Davis.
 They added Marvel UK characters (and non-mutants) Meggan and Captain Britain (Psylocke’s brother) to create an irreverent, firmly British spin on an X-book.